deankoch/rasterbc_src/src_borders.knit.md

 **processing**

-First, prepare a mask for in-province pixels and save it to disk:
+First, prepare a mask for in-province pixels and save it to disk (20.2 MB):

 ```r